draptik/2024-mutation-testing/presentation/slides.md

 ## Test coverage

-- defines the percentage of covered code
+- 🎓 defines the percentage of covered code
-- 100% test coverage means, every line of code is executed at least once
+- ✅ 100% test coverage means, every line of code is executed at least once
-- 100% test coverage does not mean that every scenario / use-case is covered
+- ⚠️ 100% test coverage **does not mean that every scenario / use-case is covered**

 ---

-## Is Test coverage a good metric?
+## Is Test coverage a "good metric"?

 - not every line of code needs to be tested
 - BUT: having no tests is obviously also not a good idea
-- anything above 60% is a good baseline ("it depends")
+- anything above 60% is a good baseline (but, "it depends")
 - test coverage does not tell us anything about the **quality** of the tests

 <img